projectcontour/contour/design/gateway-apis-implementation.md

-# Service-APIs implementation design
+# Gateway API implementation design

 Status: Accepted

 ## Abstract
-The Service-APIs are the evolution of the Kubernetes APIs that relate to `Services`, such as Ingress.
+The Gateway API is the evolution of the Kubernetes APIs that relate to `Services`, such as Ingress.
 This document outlines what parts of these APIs Contour will implement, and how it will do so.

 ## Background
-The Service-APIs are a subproject of Kubernetes SIG-Network, and are an attempt to re-do the mechanics around `Services` and `Ingress`, and how they interact.
+The Gateway API project is a subproject of Kubernetes SIG-Network, and is an attempt to re-do the mechanics around `Services` and `Ingress`, and how they interact.
+It consists of a number of objects, not just the Gateway object, but that object is the key, so the API as a whole is named after it.
-They are aiming to cover the things currently implemented by Layer 4 load balancers that implement `Services` of type `LoadBalancer`, and ingress controllers (like Contour).
+The project is aiming to cover the things currently implemented by Layer 4 load balancers that implement `Services` of type `LoadBalancer`, and ingress controllers (like Contour).

-The Service APIs target three personas:
+The Gateway API targets three personas:
 - Infrastructure provider: The infrastructure provider (infra) is responsible for the overall environment that the cluster(s) are operating in.
 Examples include: the cloud provider (AWS, Azure, GCP, ...), the PaaS provider in a company.
 - Cluster operator: The cluster operator (ops) is responsible for administration of entire clusters.
 They manage policies, network access, application permissions.
 - Application developer: The application developer (dev) is responsible for defining their application configuration (e.g. timeouts, request matching/filter) and Service composition (e.g. path routing to backends).

 The cluster operator and application developer are basically the same as Contour's Cluster Administrator and Application Developer personas, which will be important for this design.

-In terms of the APIs themsleves, the Service APIs have 3 primary API resources (taken from the service-apis docs site):
+In terms of the APIs themselves, the Gateway API has 3 primary API resources (taken from the gateway-apis docs site):

 - GatewayClass defines a set of gateways with a common configuration and behavior.
 - Gateway requests a point where traffic can be translated to Services within the cluster, using an internal Listener construct.
 - Routes describe how traffic coming via the Gateway maps to the Services.

 In Contour, we've previously solved a lot of the same problems with HTTPProxy (and IngressRoute before it).
-That functionality can be described in the Service APIs by HTTPRoutes and TLSRoutes, as they describe Layer 7 ingress, as Contour does today.
+That functionality can be described in the Gateway API by HTTPRoutes and TLSRoutes, as they describe Layer 7 ingress, as Contour does today.

 Other types of routes include TCPRoutes and UDPRoutes, which are intended for Layer 4 load balancers.
 Implementations may also define their own Route objects, at the cost of interoperability.

 In terms of its stated goals, Contour is aiming at being an ingress controller - that is, a Layer 7 proxy with some api gateway functions.
-Currently, Contour provides "TCP Proxying" that allows the forwarding of TLS streams based on the SNI information, which is precisely what the Service APIs TLSRoute object is for.
+Currently, Contour provides "TCP Proxying" that allows the forwarding of TLS streams based on the SNI information, which is precisely what the Gateway API TLSRoute object is for.
 If Project Contour (the organisation) does add support for TCP and UDP forwarding, it will not be in the `projectcontour/contour` repo, but will be a separate repo.

-This design is intended to cover the initial `v1alpha1` release of the Service APIs.
+This design is intended to cover the initial `v1alpha1` release of the Gateway API.
 We will aim to implement the core featureset of the APIs at that point.
-We will then work with the upstream community on features that Contour and HTTPProxy currently support, but the Service APIs do not, and how best to represent those features in the APIs.
+We will then work with the upstream community on features that Contour and HTTPProxy currently support, but the Gateway API do not, and how best to represent those features in the APIs.
-So, there are some features that are currently gaps for Contour (wildcard domain names, and exact path matching seem like big ones), and some that Contour supports that the Service APIs do not (websockets, configurable timeouts, header replacement, external auth, rate limiting, and so on).
+So, there are some features that are currently gaps for Contour (wildcard domain names, and exact path matching seem like big ones), and some that Contour supports that the Gateway API do not (websockets, configurable timeouts, header replacement, external auth, rate limiting, and so on).

-Our eventual ideal is that HTTPProxy and Service-APIs will have feature parity.
+Our eventual ideal is that HTTPProxy and Gateway API will have feature parity.
-Practically, there may be times when HTTPProxy can move faster than Service-APIs because we have a smaller feature surface.
+Practically, there may be times when HTTPProxy can move faster than Gateway API because we have a smaller feature surface.
-We see this as a chance for HTTPProxy to test out ideas for Service-APIs functionality, and provide feedback on what features should be in the core, extension, and implementation-specific parts of the API.
+We see this as a chance for HTTPProxy to test out ideas for Gateway API functionality, and provide feedback on what features should be in the core, extension, and implementation-specific parts of the API.
-There should never be annotations required for functionality on Service-APIs objects.
+There should never be annotations required for functionality on Gateway API objects.

 ## Goals
-- Define a data model and implementation for Contour's service-apis support, covering the v1alpha1 version of the service-apis.
+- Define a data model and implementation for Contour's Gateway API support, covering the v1alpha1 version of the Gateway API.
 - Layer 7 support only, which means HTTPRoutes, TLSRoutes only.

 ## Non Goals